Tesseract1net/nCr-cipher/README.md

 # ncr-cipher

+**DEVELOPMENTAL EXPERIMENT PROJECT(FEEL FREE TO TRY AND TEST OR EVEN CRAK IF POSSIBLE ) **

-**Production-grade file encryption CLI & GUI** — a single `ncr` command available everywhere in your terminal after installation, on Windows, macOS, and Linux.
+**NOT RECOMMENED FOR USAGE WHEN PRIORITY IS HIGH SECURITY file encryption CLI & GUI** — a single `ncr` command available everywhere in your terminal after installation, on Windows, macOS, and Linux.
 Also comes with a modern desktop GUI.

 Built on the **NCR3 cipher** — a combinatorics-based encryption scheme using binomial coefficients (nCr) as a trapdoor, with CBC chaining, HMAC-SHA3-256 authentication, and scrypt KDF.